 - 370 g hand-warm water (by weight) at 46 C/115 F

 - 1 egg and a little milk beaten together for glazing

 - a sprinkle of GF oats or seeds for decoration (optional)

 - Prepare your bread tin(s) by base-lining with baking paper and very lightly oiling the sides with butter/dairy free spread.

 - In a large bowl, weigh and whisk together the flours, xanthan gum, salt, bicarbonate of soda, gelatine/vege-gel, milk powder and yeast, making sure the ingredients are fully and evenly combined and all lumps are broken down.

-- In a medium bowl, beat together the eggs, honey, lemon juice and warm water until fully combined, frothy and airy.
+- In a medium bowl, beat together the eggs, honey, lemon juice, sunflower oil and warm water until fully combined, frothy and airy.

-- Use either a hand mixer with a dough-hook attachment or a flat knife to mix the bread dough to ensure it is fully combined (I used a dough-hook for about 3 minutes)
+- Use either a hand mixer with a dough-hook attachment or a flat knife to mix the bread dough thoroughly until fully combined.
+This may take several minutes.

 - Pre-heat the oven to 180 C/350 F/Gas 4.

-- When the bread is risen, brush with the egg-milk mixture to glaze and sprinkle on a few oats for decoration.
+- When the bread is risen, brush with the egg-milk mixture to glaze and a sprinkle of oats or seeds for decoration (if using).